 Unstructured content is growing.
 Turn it into actionable insights

-The unstructured content in the form of free-format text, images, audio and video (and not the structured data) is the "natural" raw material of communications between people.
+The "natural" raw material of communication between people is not structured data but unstructured content in the form of free-format text, images, audio and video.
 It is commonly accepted that 80% of business-relevant information is unstructured, mainly text, and this unstructured content is growing much faster than structured data.

-In particular, despite its huge potential as a source of valuable insights, free text is rarely analyzed and hardly used in decision-making, since the manual reading and extraction of insights are, is the best-case scenario, tedious and expensive, and, in the worst, impossible to perform due to the high volumes.
-To overcome this challenge, text analytics technologies process and automatically analyze textual content and provide valuable insights, transforming these "raw" data into structured and manageable information.
+Despite its huge potential as a source of valuable insights, open text in particular is rarely analyzed or used in decision-making, since manually reading and extracting insights is tedious and expensive in the best-case scenario, and impossible in the worst considering the large amount of information.
+To overcome this challenge, text analytics technologies automatically process and analyze textual content and provide valuable insights, transforming this "raw" data into structured, usable information.

 What is Text Analytics?